 Merry Christmas, Happy Holidays, Seasons Greetings

 I called a former colleague this week and wished him Happy Holidays.
-He corrected me and said Merry Christmas–and that he appreciated that I was trying to be ‘Politically Correct.’
-It’s not about political correctness.
-It’s more than that.
+He corrected me and said Merry Christmas–and that he appreciated I was trying to be ‘Politically Correct.’

-To me it’s about inclusiveness, respecting all traditions and people who celebrate this time of year.
-I prefer the term Positively Respectful.
+It wasn’t about political correctness.
+It’s about including and respecting all traditions and people who celebrate this time of year.
+I prefer Positively Respectful.

 All religion aside, many simply celebrate this season because something inside calls them to rekindle a sense of childhood wonder and magic, to remember a time when they believed in a kind-hearted, generous soul called Santa; to be open to the possibility that sometimes miracles happen, and that sometimes we can make them happen for somebody else.
 For those who catch the spirit, there’s something more playful, fun, and lighter in the world.